master-hax/aosp-system-core/init/README.md

   intended to be used with the `exec_start` builtin for any must-have checks during boot.

 `restart_period <seconds>`
-> If a non-oneshot service exits, it will be restarted at its start time plus this period.
+> If a non-oneshot service crashes or exits due to timeout (see `timeout_period`), it will be restarted at its start time plus this period.
 It defaults to 5s to rate limit crashing services.
   This can be increased for services that are meant to run periodically.
 For example, it may be set to 3600 to indicate that the service should run every hour or 86400 to indicate that the service should run every day.
+Note that if the service exited by itself and the exit was successful (i.e. status code is 0), this period is ignored.
+In other words, the service restarts immediately.

 `rlimit <resource> <cur> <max>`
 > This applies the given rlimit to the service. rlimits are inherited by child